 All children, youth and adults of St. Barnabas are welcome to serve as ushers.
 Our teams are always looking for friendly, energetic people to join in this ministry of welcome and service.
 Interested individuals may contact the coordinator, Mary Eleanor Graul at email@example.com for more information.

 The Intercessor leads the congregation in offering prayers of thanksgiving and intercession for The Universal Church, its members, and its mission; the Nation and all in authority, the welfare of the world, the concerns of the local community, those who suffer and those in any trouble, and the departed.
 At the 8 AM service we usually use the prayers found on page 328 in the Book of Common Prayer.
 A the 10 AM service the prayers vary depending on the season and are also found in the Book of Common Prayer on pages 383-393.
 Anyone that can read is welcome to join this ministry.
 Intercessors typically serve every few weeks.
-For mor information please contact Jason McMahan at email@example.com.
+For more information please contact Jason McMahan at firstname.lastname@example.org.

 Lay Eucharistic Visitors